 Why is Lent 40 days?

-Devout Christian desire to be like Christ and so in many ways they seek to follow in his footsteps.
+Devout Christians desire to be like Christ, so they seek to follow in his footsteps in many ways.

 Though Christ’s 40 days in the wilderness didn’t directly precede his death and resurrection, like Lent precedes the believer’s observance and celebration of those events, Christians believe there is value in duplicating the duration of 40 days for their own edification and holiness.